olooney/oranlooney.com/content/post/jeopardy.md

 5. Mix of easy and hard questions.
 6. Medium difficulty overall, making it suitable for benchmarking.

-There's also one undeniable advantage to rolling your own benchmark, no matter how half-baked: you can be sure that implementors are gaming the metrics by "teaching to the test" and including benchmark data in the pre-training or fine tuning of their model.
+There's also one undeniable advantage to rolling your own benchmark, no matter how half-baked: you can be sure that implementers are gaming the metrics by "teaching to the test" and including benchmark data in the pre-training or fine tuning of their model.
 It's widely suspected that many popular benchmarks are at least a little poisoned in this way.

-My goals:

-1. Have my own point-of-view on Llama3 vs. ChatGPT.
-2. Prove that fine-tuning actually works.
-3. Prove that RAG actually works.

 If you plan to use the Jeopardy! dataset yourself, there are two "gotchas" that you should be aware of:

-1. The "value" column is a currency field with a leading `$` and thousand-separators, although this is currently incosistent.
+1. The "value" column is a currency field with a leading `$` and thousand-separators, although this is currently inconsistent.
 2. Some questions use audio or visual cues that are represented in the dataset as links to external resources.
 These questions are unfair to the LLMs because the clue as given doesn't contain enough information to narrow it down to a unique answer.
 However, even if you remove those, over 200,000 "fair" questions remain.

-The function `jpt.load_jeopardy_dataset()` shows how to handle these minor DQA issues.
+The functions `clean_currency()` and `jpt.load_jeopardy_dataset()` shows how to handle these minor data quality issues.

 Inference